 Table 16 presents the average number of employed and unemployed individuals in the dataset used for the EUROMOD simulation against external benchmarks.
 The figures represent the monthly number of employed/self-employed and unemployed respectively, averaged over the year.
-The database overestimates the number of people in-work, both in 2007 and in subsequent years.
+The database overestimates the number of people in-work in 2009 and 2010 but match relatively well in 2011 and 2012.
+The number of unemployed in the EUROMOD database follows the numbers from external statistics both in 2009 and subsequent years.